German shorthaired pointer (GSP) is a dog breed that descended from the German Bird Dog breed.

 If you’ve got a GSP puppy, you’ll probably notice that he wanders away from home quite often.
 Don’t worry about it; keep training him to stay close by your side.
 And remember, if he does walk too far, he’ll come back eventually.

-Furthermore, due to the German shorthaired pointer’s intelligence and trainability, they make excellent companions for older people and those with disabilities.
+Furthermore, the German shorthaired pointer’s intelligence and trainability make them excellent companions for older people and those with disabilities.

 They are highly energetic and thrive on exercise.
 Their high activity level makes it difficult for them to sit still for long periods.